 ASHRAE LEVEL I is the most basic level of energy audits for assessment of buildings.
 It includes walk through analysis as well as reviewing current utility bills of the site.
 It provides a high level assessment to recognize key energy operations and usage.

 Level I helps identify areas that require energy improvement solutions at low cost to minimize energy inefficiency.
 The energy auditor will offer solutions for energy improvements to businesses looking to switch to energy efficient systems.

-ASHRAE LEVEL II conducts a thorough energu evaluation through data collection.
-It involves conducting abreakdown from energy sources to end use.
+ASHRAE LEVEL II conducts a thorough energy evaluation through data collection.
+It involves conducting a breakdown from energy sources to end use.
 Identification of energy consumption, wastage and efficiency is derived for each system.

-Level III builds on the analysis in Level II and focuses on potential capital intensive projects.
+Level III builds off from the Level II analysis and focuses on potential capital intensive projects.
 In keeping with the recommendations and improvements previously suggested a more in depth and intense data collection and survey in done for the whole building for the areas that need maximum improvements.